 Here's something that might surprise you: the most independent people are often the loneliest.
 An article from Psychology Today explains that emotional unavailability comes in many forms and can be caused by factors such as past traumas, natural temperament, or cultural norms, leading to difficulties in attunement, processing, regulation, and expression of emotions.

-But what really strikes me is how this plays out in daily life.
+But what really strikes me is how this plays out at, say, a dinner party.
 These individuals have mastered the art of appearing fine.
-They show up for others, offer support, give advice, but rarely reveal their own struggles.
+They refill glasses, ask good questions, remember your kid's name—and leave without anyone noticing they never once mentioned themselves.

 Isabella Chase puts it beautifully: "They learned early that naming loneliness makes other people uncomfortable and their job has always been to make sure no one else has to feel what they feel."